-The audit committee currently consists of three independent non-executive directors and one non-executive director.
-The terms of reference of the audit committee align with the code provisions of the Code and is available on the Exchange's and the Company's website.
+The Audit Committee currently consists of three independent non-executive directors and one non-executive director.
+The terms of reference of the Audit Committee align with the code provisions of the Code and are available on the Exchange's and the Company's websites.
 The main duties of the Audit Committee include considering the appointment of the external auditor and the audit fee, reviewing the annual report and accounts and the half-year report before submission to the Board, and reviewing the Company's financial controls, internal control and risk management systems.

-The chairman of the audit committee is Mr. Heng Pei Neng, Roy and the committee members are Dr. Ng Chi Yeung, Simon, Mr. So Kwok Wai, Benjamin, and Ms. Chan Suit Fei, Esther.
+The chairman of the Audit Committee is Mr. Heng Pei Neng, Roy and the committee members are Dr. Ng Chi Yeung, Simon, Mr. So Kwok Wai, Benjamin, and Ms. Chan Suit Fei, Esther.